kritzcreek/motoko-regex/README.md

 Simple regex matching for Motoko Text.

-This project in it's very early stages and primarily serves as an example of how to structure a Motoko library.
+This project is in its very early stages and primarily serves as an example of how to structure a Motoko library.

 ## Example